 They can also help with maximising government subsidies and planning for any tax and estate planning implications.
 This is particularly important if your relative owns their home, is receiving a pension income and has investment assets.

-If your relative decides moving into an aged care home is the right move.
-There are steps required to get the process in motion.
+If your relative decides moving into aged care is the right move, there are steps required to get the process in motion.

 1. Have their needs assessed